open-education-hub/operating-systems/content/chapters/compute/lab/content/processes-threads-apache2.md

 Like we saw in the `apache2` example, the server uses multiple threads as well as multiple processes.
 This provides a degree of stability - if one worker thread crashes, it will only crash the other threads belonging to the same process - while still taking advantage of the light resource usage inherent to threads.

-This kind of trade-offs are a normal part in the development of real-world applications.
+These kinds of trade-offs are a normal part of the development of real-world applications.